Poste restante: Australia

 The recipient would then need to go to the Adelaide GPO at 10 Franklin St to collect it when it was due to arrive or shortly afterwards.

 The approved abbreviation is "CARE PO".
 For outward bound international mail, the form "POSTE RESTANTE" is recognised.
 Mail that is not addressed in the approved form may be delayed for hand sorting.

+Austria

+In Austria, Poste restante can be used with a name or an agreed passphrase under which the envelope can be collected, followed by the indication Postlagernd (in capitals).
+A tax of €1 is collected from the addressee.